Change Date Levels

 The date level settings are organized by sections for date parts and date values.

-Date parts give you data aggregated to the level of a specific part of a date, such as the month of May for any year, or the 8th day of any month.
+Date parts give you data aggregated to the level of a specific part of a date.
+For example, the month of May for any year or the eighth day of any month.

 Date values give you the actual date, truncated to a specific level, such as May 2015 or May 8, 2015.